Maman20/One-level-game/README.md

         Both rename and coloeredit have access to player info

-        Reset (changes back to default) if too problematic then we remove feature.
+        Reset. (changes back to default) if too problematic then we remove feature.

-    Credits
+    Credits:

        Running text going up down of the team info.

        Escape (from object class game-logic) pressed to go back to main

-    Exit
+    Exit:

       Ends game (asks using if and only if) are you sure yes or no?